FEADME: Fast Elliptical Accretion Disk Modeling Engine: Results

 The radial emissivity and local broadening parameters further highlight the physical diversity of the AGN disks.
-The emissivity index has a median value of $q = \num{1.69(1.36:0.62)}$, with the wide range indicating that some systems are dominated by emission from the inner disk, while others exhibit relatively shallow emissivity gradients in which the outer regions contribute significantly to the line flux.
+The emissivity index has a median value of $q = \num{1.94(0.44:0.64)}$, with the wide range indicating that some systems are dominated by emission from the inner disk, while others exhibit relatively shallow emissivity gradients in which the outer regions contribute significantly to the line flux.
 This spread in $q$ is qualitatively consistent with expectations from radiative transfer calculations in disk atmospheres and winds, where the balance between local heating, optical depth, and ionization can shift the dominant line-emitting radius over time \citep[e.g.][]{flohic2012,yong2017}.
-The local Gaussian broadening parameter has a median of $\sigma = \qty{818.7(975.8:407.9)}{\km \per \s}$ and exhibits a broad tail toward high values, suggestive of non-Keplerian motions such as turbulence, vertical structure, or small-scale flows within the emitting layer.
+The local Gaussian broadening parameter has a median of $\sigma = \qty{559(259:639)}{\km \per \s}$ and spans a broad range across the sample.
+In the context of the phenomenological disk model, this parameter captures unresolved local velocity dispersion beyond the ordered elliptical disk velocity field, which may include turbulence, vertical structure, radiative-transfer broadening, or small-scale flows within the emitting layer.
 Similar combinations of ordered rotation and disordered motions have been inferred from detailed modeling of individual broad-line AGN, particularly in systems where disk-wind components interact with the dense disk atmosphere \citep[e.g.][]{bon2009,kollatschny2013}.